rfencl/QAAutomationStudy/selenium-advanced/README.md

 **Happy Testing! 🎉**

-*This project serves as a foundation for learning Selenium WebDriver automation.
-Start here and gradually explore more advanced topics as you build confidence with test automation.*
+*This project serves as a foundation for learning Selenium WebDriver automation with parallel execution capabilities.
+Start here and gradually explore more advanced topics as you build confidence with test automation and performance optimization.*